---

 **What this means:**

-Nuxt OG Image now has native Tailwind v4 support.
-Classes are extracted from your OG components at build time and compiled with Tailwind's CSS engine.
+Nuxt OG Image has native Tailwind v4 support.
+The module extracts classes from your OG components at build time and compiles them with Tailwind's CSS engine.
+Zero-config - the module auto-detects your Tailwind setup whether you're using `@nuxtjs/tailwindcss` or Tailwind v4 with the [Vite](https://vite.dev) plugin.

 @import "tailwindcss";